iic-dcrust/web/README.md

-## Offical Web Application for Thinkbots
+## Official Web Application for Thinkbots

 Live At :- https://iicdcrustm.com